kilpkonn/msc-thesis/main.typ

   ],
 ) <idris-tt-syntax>

-Idris2 makes use of priority queue of hole and guess binders to keep track of subgoals to fill.
+Idris2 makes use of priority queue of holes and guess binders to keep track of subgoals to fill.
 The goal is considered filled once the queue becomes empty.

 In the implementation, the proof state is captured in an elaboration monad, which is a state monad with exceptions.
-The general flow of the algorithm is following:
+The general flow of the algorithm is the following:
-1. Create a new proof state
+1. Create a new proof state.
-2. Run series of tactics to build up the term
+2. Run a series of tactics to build up the term.
-3. Recheck the generated term
+3. Recheck the generated term.

-Proof state contains the context of the problem (local and global bindings), the proof term, unsolved unification problems and the holes queue.
+The proof state contains the context of the problem (local and global bindings), the proof term, unsolved unification problems, and the holes queue.
 The main parts of the state that change during the proof search are the holes queue and sometimes the unsolved unification problems.
-Holes queue changes as we try to empty it by filling all the holes.
+The holes queue changes as we try to empty it by filling all the holes.
-Unsolved unification problems only changes if new information about unification comes available when instantiating terms in the proof search.
+Unsolved unification problems only change if new information about unification becomes available when instantiating terms in the proof search.
-For example, we may have unification problem `Unify(f x, Int)` that cannot be solved without further without new information.
+For example, we may have a unification problem `Unify(f x, Int)` that cannot be solved without new information.
 Only when we provide some concrete `f` or `x` the problem can be solved further.

 Tactics in Idris2 operate on the sub-goal given by the hole at the head of the hole queue in the proof state.
-All tactics run relative to context which contains all the bindings in scope.
+All tactics run relative to context, which contains all the bindings in scope.
-They take a term (that is hole or guess binding) and produce new term that is of suitable type.
+They take a term (that is, hole or guess binding) and produce a new term that is of suitable type.
-Tactics are also allowed to have side effects that modify proof state.
+Tactics are also allowed to have side effects that modify the proof state.

-Next let's take a look at the primitive building blocks that are used by tactics to create and fill holes.
+Next, let's take a look at the primitive building blocks that are used by tactics to create and fill holes.

-Operation `claim` is used to create new holes in the context of current hole.
+Operation `claim` is used to create new holes in the context of a current hole.
-The operation creates new hole binding to the head of the holes queue.
+The operation creates a new hole binding to the head of the holes queue.
 Note that the binding is what associates the generated hole with the current hole.

 Operation `fill` is used to fill a goal with value.
-Given value `v` the operation attempts to solve the hole by creating a guess binder with `v`.
+Given the value `v`, the operation attempts to solve the hole by creating a guess binder with `v`.
-It also tries to fill other goals by attempting to unifying `v` with the types of holes.
+It also tries to fill other goals by attempting to unify `v` with the types of holes.
-Note that the `fill` operation does not destroy the hole yet as the guess binding it created is allowed to have more holes in it.
+Note that the `fill` operation does not destroy the hole yet, as the guess binding it created is allowed to have more holes in it.

-To destroy holes, operation `solve` is used.
+To destroy holes, the operation `solve` is used.
 It operates on guess bindings and checks if they contain any more holes.
-If they don't, then the hole is destroyed and substituted with the value from guess binder.
+If they don't, then the hole is destroyed and substituted with the value from the guess binder.

-The two step process, with `fill` followed by `solve`, allows the elaborator to work safely with incomplete terms.
+The two-step process, with `fill` followed by `solve`, allows the elaborator to work safely with incomplete terms.
-This way incomplete terms do not affect other holes (by adding extra constraints) until we know we can solve them.
+This way, incomplete terms do not affect other holes (by adding extra constraints) until we know we can solve them.
 Once a term is complete in a guess binding, it may be substituted into the scope of the binding safely.
-In each of these tactics, if any step fails, or the term in focus does not solve the entire tactic fails.
+In each of these tactics, if any step fails, or the term in focus does not solve the problem, the entire tactic fails.
 This means that it roughly follows the DFS approach described in @standardml.